 Diana Ross – I’m Coming Out (1980)

 ‘Diana’ one of the other 1980 albums mentioned above, remains Diana Ross’ most successful recording, selling in excess of 10 million copies.
+It’s one of those records that always gets the dancefloor going whenever we play it.

 Carly Simon – Why (1982)